OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ### SUperuser DO: sudo(1m)

+To overcome the limitations of providing root access, the sudo command was developed.
-The `sudo` command, i.e., superuser do, permits a user to use _all_ supperuser commands without having to become the superuser.
+The `sudo` command, i.e., superuser do, permits select root access on a user, command or machine level.

+user to use _all_ supperuser
+commands without having to become the superuser.
 A sudo enabled user, simply precedes a command with `sudo`.